 Willamette Valley Pinot noir is almost always harvested by hand.
 Why?

-Right now, from the slopes of Parrett Mountain to the foothills of Junction City, winegrowers are tackling the same perennial question: when to harvest?
+Each year when harvest approaches, from the slopes of Parrett Mountain to the foothills of Junction City, winegrowers are tackling the same perennial question: when to pick?

 Often, weather will dictate a picking schedule, with drier pockets preferred over the potential disease and dilution that can come from wet days.
 Winemaking style, wine type and access to labor are all major considerations.